 |Science||Tables and graphs, diagrams, Multiple Choice Questions (MCQs), Scientific phenomena questions||Biology, Chemistry, Earth/ Space Sciences(e.g Geology, Astronomy, and Meteorology and Physics|

-The English section of the ACT exam has a total 5 passages from which you have to answer 75 multiple-choice questions.
-Basically, these questions are based on details related to a particular paragraph or the whole passage.
-This section particularly tests 2 vital skills that are usage mechanics and rhetorical skills.
-Moreover, usage and mechanics tests understanding of grammatical rules that includes usage, punctuation, and sentence structure.
+The English section of the ACT exam has a total of 5 passages from which you have to answer 75 multiple-choice questions.
+These questions are based on details related to a particular paragraph or the whole passage.
+This section particularly tests 2 vital skills which are usage mechanics and rhetorical skills.
+Moreover, usage and mechanics test understanding of grammatical rules that include usage, punctuation, and sentence structure.

-- Rhetorical skills deals with the abstract understanding or comprehension of a particular passage.
+- Rhetorical skills deal with the abstract understanding or comprehension of a particular passage.
 It can deal with the challenges that take place in the exam’s large headings

-- Punctuation assesses your knowledge and practice of semicolons, detour, duration, comma etc
+- Punctuation assesses your knowledge and practice of semicolons, detours, duration, commas etc

 - Grammar Usage shows your grasp of syntax rules such as subject/verb agreement, pronoun/antecedent covenant, verb construction, pronoun problem, and adverbs

-- Sentence atructure questions you on education applied to specifications, modifiers, and changes in development
+- Sentence structure questions you on education applied to specifications, modifiers, and changes in development

-- Strategy questions show your understanding to build up and changing a section through the management of expressions
+- Strategy questions show your understanding of building up and changing a section through the management of expressions

 - Organisation questions show your organisational skills: your judgement of starting/termination and conditional sentences